I’m about to hit a 1000 days streak on MyFitnessPal, an app to track calorie intake and macros. So I thought it was time to write about this topic.

 — Gijs Heerkens 👨🏻💻 (@gijsheerkens) June 14, 2019

 People who want to lose weight tend to start working out rather than to stop eating too much.
-Although sports are good for health, it makes a marginal difference for weight loss.
+Although exercise is good for health, it makes a marginal difference for weight loss.
 Running for 30 minutes burns 300 calories.
-That’s two beers, one avocado or four slices of bread.
+That’s about two beers, one avocado or four slices of bread.

 That’s not effective.

 If you really want to achieve something, you should probably focus on calorie intake.
 This applies whether you want to gain, lose or maintain weight.

 Your maintenance is the amount of calories you use in one day.
 Your body uses energy to breathe, think and pump your blood around.
 A calorie is the unit we use for energy.